flenniken/statictea/docs/messages.md

-    "You cannot create a new list element in the immutable dictionary.", ## wNewListInDict "The index value must be a variable name or literal string.", ## wInvalidIndexValue "The index variable value is not a valid variable name.", ## wNotVariableName "The index value is not a string."]
+    "You cannot create a new list element in the immutable dictionary.", ## wNewListInDict "The index value must be a variable name or literal string.", ## wInvalidIndexValue "The index variable value is not a valid variable name.", ## wNotVariableName "The index value is not a string.", ## wNotIndexString "A two parameter IF function cannot be used as an argument."]
 ```

 # WarningData